 Once the vows have been made, and the register signed etc, the Bride and Groom will walk down the aisle or things will just finish.
 This can be an awkward moment and one of two things usually happen:

 Some guests will want to take photographs at this point, so set up the shot and let them fire away after you.
-Work politely and professionally with these people throughout the day, and you never know, some of these people could become your next client.
+Work politely and professionally with these people throughout the day.
+You never know, some of these people could become your next client.

 But when you are ready, you need to get them back on track to get all required images of the Bride and Groom done on time.
-At this point, the couple aren't usually the problem, it’s generally the best man wants another beer, or the maid of honour who wants another smoke, or someone gets loud.
+At this point, the couple aren't usually the problem.
+It's generally the best man who wants another beer, or the maid of honour who wants another smoke, or someone gets loud.
 You need to gain control of this.

-If there are children in the party, use them first, as they have a very short attention span.
+If there are children in the party, use them first.
+They have a very short attention span.

-When you think you have finished, better check with Bride and Groom that you have all they wanted, or if you were pressed for time, that you have the set-ups they wanted the most.
+When you think you have finished, better check with Bride and Groom that you have all they wanted.
+If you were pressed for time, make sure that you have the set-ups they wanted the most.